NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall: Background

 \subsection{Strict Serializability}

-\emph{Strict serializability}~\cite{herlihy90linearizability, Papadimitriou79serializability}, also known as external consistency~\cite{gifford1981information}, is often considered the strongest consistency model. \footnote{``Consistency'' in this paper maps to the ``I'' (isolation level) in ACID.} It requires that (1) there exists a \textit{total order} of transactions, and (2) the total order must respect the \textit{real-time order}, which means if transaction $\textit{tx}_1$ ends before $\textit{tx}_2$ starts, then $\textit{tx}_1$ must appear before $\textit{tx}_2$ in the total order.
+\emph{Strict serializability}~\cite{herlihy90linearizability, Papadimitriou79serializability}, also known as external consistency~\cite{gifford1981information}, is often considered the strongest consistency model.
+It requires that (1) there exists a \textit{total order} of transactions, and (2) the total order must respect the \textit{real-time order}, which means if transaction $\textit{tx}_1$ ends before $\textit{tx}_2$ starts, then $\textit{tx}_1$ must appear before $\textit{tx}_2$ in the total order.
 As a result, transactions appear to take effect one at a time in the order the system receives them.